csmborgaro/copy-to-clipboard-react/README.md

 - **`navigator.clipboard.writeText`**

 Both of these approaches require **secure connections (HTTPS)** and will not work on **unsecure connections (HTTP)**.
-`copy-clipboard-clipboard` avoids that limitation, making it reliable in environments where HTTPS is not available.
+`copy-clipboard-react` avoids that limitation, making it reliable in environments where HTTPS is not available.

 ## This is Dependency-Free